 Another technique is to rotate your foods.
 The so-called ‘rotation diet’ simply means that you leave a gap of a few days between each time that you eat certain foods.
 For example you might have allergies to grains, but these may become more manageable if you commit to eating them only once every four days.
 This gives your immune system a break and reduces the chance of building up extra intolerances.

-For lots more information on the symptoms, causes and treatment of Candida, take a look at my Ultimate Candida Diet treatment plan.
+For lots more information on the symptoms, causes and treatment of Candida, take a look at our Ultimate Candida Diet treatment plan.